A structured, short-term path for couples on the brink of divorce.

 Our first session is 2 hours.

-We begin together as a couple, and I’ll guide you through a set of core questions, specifically around the state of the relationship and what you’re hoping for.
+We begin together as a couple, and I’ll guide you through a set of questions, specifically around the state of the relationship and what you’re hoping for.

 After that shared time, I’ll meet individually with each of you.